james-jackson-TX/Cyclistic-Case-Study/README.md

   facet_wrap(~member_casual)
 ```
 ![This is an image](https://i.imgur.com/iOqbL7r.png)

+The data tells us that members are pretty evenly split between the electric and classic bikes, but the casual rider has a slight preference for the electric bike.
+While the available data cannot verify why, my leading assumption is condition of the rider groups.
+As visitors may include a portion of customers who are not used to riding a bike, they might opt for more electric options to conserve energy.

+## 3.4 Compare Ride Intervals - Member vs. Casual

 Let's look at length of rides in 30 minute intervals by rider type.
 The data shows almost 5 million rides (casual 1644790, members 3311582) were less than 30 minutes.
 Another interesting point is that members comprised 66.8% of rides under 30 minutes, while that dipped to 45% of rides between 30 and 60 minutes and only 18.6% of rides over 60 minutes.
 That data makes it quite clear that member rides are typically short
 ```r